BestTimesToVisit.com Logo

 packing

 Pack layers!
 Innsbruck's weather can be unpredictable.
 Even in summer, evenings can get chilly.
-Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot.
-A light rain jacket is also recommended.
+Comfortable walking shoes are essential as you'll be doing a lot of exploring on foot.
+A light rain jacket is also a good idea.

 Weather Details